diogobernardino/williamchart/README.md

 Animation
 ---------

-Note: I've implement a few easing functions (credits to [Jesus Gollonet](http://jesusgollonet.com/)).
+Note: I've implemented a few easing functions (credits to [Jesus Gollonet](http://jesusgollonet.com/)).
 Implementing the interface ``BaseEasingMethod`` you can create your own easing function.

 ```java
     Animation anim = new Animation();